zellerlab/GECCO/README.md

 ```

 This will install GECCO, its dependencies, and the data needed to run
 predictions.
-This requires around 100MB of data to be downloaded, so
+This requires around 40MB of data to be downloaded, so
 it could take some time depending on your Internet connection.
-Once done, you
+Once done,
-will have a ``gecco`` command available in your $PATH.
+you will have a ``gecco`` command available in your $PATH.

 *Note that GECCO uses [HMMER3](http://hmmer.org/), which can only run
 on PowerPC and recent x86-64 machines running a POSIX operating system.
-Therefore, Linux and OSX are supported platforms, but GECCO will not be able
+Therefore, GECCO will work on Linux and OSX, but not on Windows.*
-to run on Windows.*

 ## 🧬 Running GECCO